Christoph/MultilingualTextAnalysis/README.md

 Security_Dictionary_Annotation.R
 Welfare_Dictionary_Annotation.R

-were used to annotate the English documents reagrding the occurance of the Economy & budget, Labor market, Security, and Welfare frame.
+were used to annotate the English documents regarding the occurance of the Economy & budget, Labor market, Security, and Welfare frame.

 ### Classifier Selection